 - Apron or smock

 The only exception to taking these precautions is if you are cleaning up your blood.

 Dealing with a Larger Blood Spill

 If you are confronted with a larger blood spill, you should consider seriously engaging the services of a professional.
 Your first question may be “what constitutes a larger blood spill?”
 As a general rule, if a blood spill is larger than a dinner plate, seek professional assistance.

 The reality is that if you are facing the prospect of cleaning up a larger blood spill, something traumatic has happened.
 Examples of traumatic events that warrant serious consideration of engaging the services of a professional include:

 - Fight or an assault

 - Unattended death

-There are a number of reasons why obtaining professional assistance is the best way to remove a larger amount of blood.
+There are several reasons why obtaining professional assistance is the best way to remove a larger amount of blood.
 Safety is at the top of the list.

 Blood and other bodily fluids may contain biohazardous pathogens.
 If you lack the training to clean up larger amounts of blood, you should cede the process to a pro.
 Unless you are an experienced biohazard remediation specialist, you lack that training.
 You unnecessarily expose yourself to the risk of infection or contamination, which can have serious and even fatal consequences.

-Even if you understand what needs to be done to best protect yourself when cleaning up a larger amount of blood, absent the proper training and chemicals, you may not be able to thoroughly clean up.
+Even if you understand what needs to be done to best protect yourself when cleaning up a larger amount of blood, absent the proper training and chemicals, you may not be able to thoroughly clean it up.
 The failure to completely clean up the blood potentially exposes you and other people to dangerous pathogens into the future.
 However, it can also damage your home.